Access to Lafayette Libraries

 May visitors use Skillman and Kirby Libraries?

-There is a Guest Borrowing Program which provides borrowing privileges for $50 for one year.
-For recent alumni (graduating in the last 10 years), $25 provides borrowing privileges.
+There is a Guest Borrowing Program which provides borrowing privileges for one year.
 Due to licensing restrictions, the Guest Borrowing Program does not include remote access privileges to the Library’s electronic resources or access to interlibrary loan.
+If you want to use our databases in the library, please see the circulation desk for a temporary guest account.

 The Friends of Skillman Library provide alumni with access to JSTOR, a digital library of back issues of scholarly journals.
 Use the following steps to connect to this content